 Sharon Goodman Squires, Director of the Made in California: Contemporary Art department at Bonhams said of the sale's results, "We are extremely pleased with the results of this sale.
 Contemporary California Art is a dynamic and growing area and Bonhams is proud to be the only international auction house with a dedicated sale category in the area."

 The auction's top lot was Robert Irwin's oil on canvas painting entitled The Lucky U, 1959, which brought $152,500 (est. $100,000-150,000).
-It was part of Irwin's first show 'Recent Paintings By Robert Irwin' at the Ferus Gallery in 1959, and reveals the esthetic as well as philosophical musings popular at the time amongst many of the artists at Ferus, including Craig Kauffman, Billy Al Bengston and Ken Price (whose work was also featured in this auction).
+It was part of Irwin's first show 'Recent Paintings By Robert Irwin' at the Ferus Gallery in 1959, and reveals the aesthetic as well as philosophical musings popular at the time amongst many of the artists at Ferus, including Craig Kauffman, Billy Al Bengston and Ken Price (whose work was also featured in this auction).

 John Register's Purple Chair, 1987, in oil on canvas, also sold very well in the sale, bringing $86,500 (est. $30,000-50,000) – the second highest record for his work at auction.

 Breaking the world record for a Hassel Smith painting at auction, the Untitled Yellow, oil on canvas from 1960, brought $53,750; this price more than doubling its high estimate of $25,000.

 Ed Moses' Untitled oil on canvas, from 1957, generated great interest during the sale and sold extremely well, bringing $50,000 and also setting a new world record price for this artist's work at auction.
 This widely admired early piece achieved more than four times its high estimate of $9,000.